 There’s nothing pleasant about feeling overwhelmed or stressed on vacation, which is why so many look for ways to manage their emotions.
 You’ll have to find whatever is right for you.
 Using essential oils for travel anxiety has been effective and useful for us.
 I like that it’s natural and that the bottles are small enough to get past the TSA security checkpoint.

 Of course, use essential oils with caution.
 It’s always recommended that you do your research before dabbing any on your skin or ingesting.
-A great resource is Dr. Axe’s website, which I visit often, but you can easily find some other well-researched alternative health blogs that offer handy tips and tricks.
+You can easily find some other well-researched alternative health blogs that offer handy tips and tricks.

-Once you get more comfortable using essential oils for travel anxiety, you can start experimenting with blends.
-Combine a few drops to create an anxiety-busting scent that will help you regain your center in a busy airport.
+Once you get more comfortable, you can start experimenting with different oils and blends.
+Combining a few drops to create an anxiety-busting scent can be one of the best ways to regain your center in a busy airport (just don’t do it near people who might be sensitive and/or have a strong sense of smell).
 You might not feel completely “zen,” but it could make those tough moments a little easier.
 Happy traveling!